Skip to main content

 • Backend errors

-• Correlated distributed traces per session, with no sampling
+• Correlated distributed traces and logs per session, with no sampling

 • Request / response content per session, including from inside the system components (e.g. going from one service to another)